Konamiman/Nestor80/docs/LanguageReference.md

 _Syntax:_ `IFABS`

 Starts a conditional assembly block in which the true condition is that the build type is absolute.
 The opposite instruction is `IFREL`.
 See "Absolute and relocatable code", "Conditional assembly".

+⚠ If no build type is explicitly selected with the `--build-type` argument, before the build type is automatically selected both `IFABS` and `IFREL` will evaluate to false.

 ### IFB